SciDataContainer/SciDataContainer/README.md

   author:   Reinhard Caspary
 ```

 Feel free to check the content of the file `random.zdc` now by opening it on the operating system level.
 Be reminded that the Windows Explorer requires the file extension `.zdc` to be registered first as explained above.
-Recovering the dataset from the local file as a new container object works staight forward:
+Recovering the dataset from the local file as a new container object works straight forward:
 ```
 >>> dc = Container(file="random.zdc")
 >>> dc["sim/dice.json"]